kfcampbell/azure-functions-lunch-and-learn/azure_functions_lunch_and_learn.md

         - easy scale up/down due to serverless architecture
     - cons
         - cold start times
+            - 'always on' functionality combats this
         - not suitable for complex projects
+    - possible errors
+        - 500 errors hitting site
+            - make sure backend urls are actually from blob storage
+            - make sure you're on windows in a new resource group

 ## Questions
     - how to handle multiple endpoints?
         - different function solutions